Admissions

 - Those who are not participating St. Francis parish members with a sibling in St. Francis School.

-Students with Disabilities
+Students with Disabilities:

 St. Francis Solanus School shall do everything in its power to provide Catholic education to students with disabilities.
 Those students who cannot be fully integrated into the total regular school program shall be encouraged to take advantage of dual enrollment.
-Present state statutes require that public school districts accept in part-time attendance, via dual enrollment procedures, students who are enrolled in non-public schools and who are in need of special education and related services not available in the non-public school.
+Present state statutes require that public school districts accept part-time attendance, via dual enrollment procedures, students who are enrolled in non-public schools and who are in need of special education and related services not available in the non-public school.
 These students do not need to withdraw from the non-public school.
 Once enrolled part-time in the public school, they have all the rights, responsibilities, and privileges of special education and related services as any student in the public school.
 Children with physical limitations will be decided upon on an individual basis, depending on the severity of the disability.
 St. Francis students must live within the Quincy Public School district to qualify for dual enrollment.